Backup & DR News

 A once-abandoned corner of the city now buzzes with life, thanks to a bold vision and a perfect roast.

 In the heart of Al Quoz, where warehouses once stood silent and streets echoed with emptiness, a small café has sparked a quiet revolution.
-“The Roastery,” opened just 18 months ago by Emirati entrepreneur Layla Al Mansoori, has become more than a place for coffee—it’s a hub for connection, creativity, and community revival.
+“The Roastery,” opened just 18 months ago by Emirati entrepreneur Layla Al Mansoori, has become more than a coffee place—it’s a hub for connection, creativity, and community revival.

 “I wanted to create a space where people felt seen,” Layla says, pouring a single-origin Ethiopian brew with practiced grace.
 “We’re not just serving coffee.
 We’re serving hope.”